 9. Set Limits on Electronics

-With e-learning in place, kids of all ages are spending more time on their devices.
-And even though it’s for a good cause, when you stack that with their regular usage it can add up to an awful lot of screen time.
+Online learning can mean spending more time on devices.
+When you stack the time they spend on the computer or tablet for school with their regular usage it can add up to an awful lot of screen time.
 Take a look at your kid’s daily activity, and make sure to set a reasonable limit.